A JD or first professional degree in law is required to apply.

 Pepperdine Caruso School of Law’s online Master of Laws in Dispute Resolution program offers multiple start dates throughout the year.

 Students who apply by the priority deadline for their intended cohort will be granted an application fee waiver and receive an earlier decision, allowing them to register for classes sooner.
-Priority deadline applicants should contact an admissions counselor at 844-707-9208 or email us at admissions@onlinelaw.pepperdine.edu to receive the waiver before submitting an application.
+Priority deadline applicants should contact an enrollment specialist at 844-707-9208 or email us at admissions@onlinelaw.pepperdine.edu to receive the waiver before submitting an application.

 Application Requirements